owncloud/ocis-proxy/about.md

 weight: 10
 ---

-This service provides an bridge service that routes requests to the correct services.
+This service provides an proxy service that routes requests to the correct services.